 • Launched, 16 October 1943

-• During World War II LST-50 was first assigned to the European Theater and later to the Asiatic-Pacific Theater participating in the following campaigns:
+• During World War II USS LST-50 was first assigned to both the Europe-Africa-Middle East Theater the Asiatic-Pacific Theater and participated in the following campaigns:

 Europe-Africa-Middle East Campaign